 - intense emotionality and long reverberation of feelings

 - slight over excitability

 - high processing depth and strong networking in thinking

 Highly sensitive people sitting in a room with others crowded together will rarely be able to consistently bring their horsepower to the racetrack.
 Because the gauntlet starts in the morning, when the moods of all colleagues counter.
 The first is freshly in love, the table neighbor has lovesickness and the next one has a bereavement in the family.
 This can cause chaos before the work even starts.
 Add to that the smell of food on the table of the colleague, the penetrating perfume of the styling queen in the team, noisy phones, at least 3 mini-meetings at the table neighbor every day, because the meeting rooms are all occupied.
 Not to forget the permanent dilemma - fresh air or drafts.
 Concentrated work?
 Wrong!

 Almost everyone knows that multi-tasking is a productivity killer.
-And yet the challenge in the room, not only on eMails have to respond but also to use and manage new communication channels.
-Not to mention the high work density and lack of separation between working hours and private time.
-What puts even the toughest employees to a hard test is an attack on health for highly sensitive top performers and economically a negligent waste of valuable lateral thinker, finetuner and solution finder potentials.
+And yet the challenge in the room, not only on eMails having to react but also to use and manage new communication channels.
+Not to forget the high work density and the lack of separation between workzeit and more private Zeit.
+What puts even the toughest employees to a tough test is an attack on health for highly sensitive top performers and, from an economic point of view, a negligent waste of valuable lateral thinker, fine tuner and solution finder potential.